Pre-care and Aftercare for Permanent Makeup

 AFTERCARE FOR PERMANENT MAKEUP

-PLEASE HAVE a NEW AND UNOPENED: BOTTLE OF DISTILLED WATER, Q-TIPS, AND COMPRESSED COTTON PADS AT HOME FOR YOUR AFTERCARE.
+NOTE: PLEASE HAVE AT HOME A NEW AND UNOPENED: BOTTLE OF DISTILLED WATER, Q-TIPS, AND COMPRESSED COTTON PADS FOR YOUR AFTERCARE.
 I will provide ointment.

 Clean gently morning and evening for 7 days after your procedure.

 a) Clean your procedure area with distilled water on compressed cotton and a small amount of a gentle basic soap such as Cetaphil.
-Do not use a cleanser that contains an exfoliant.
+Gently wipe, do not use a cleanser that contains an exfoliant.
 Do not scrub.

-b) Wipe gently with compressed cotton and distilled water to remove traces of cleanser.
+b) Wipe gently with other side of compressed cotton and distilled water to remove traces of cleanser.

 c) Pat dry with tissue.